Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

 of $$\beta_d^{(1)}$$, $$\beta_d^{(2)}$$ and over the ratio
 $$\alpha:=\frac{\beta_{nd}^{(2)}}{\beta^{(1)}_{nd}}$$.
 A priori they could be inferred from studies on the influence of social distancing and the increase of hygiene.
-However, I couldn't find data on this, beyond mobility data from Apple and Google (**add link**), so I have let these parameters free, and you can play with them in the following interactive figure.
+However, I couldn't find data on this, beyond mobility data from {Apple](https://www.apple.com/covid19/mobility) and [Google](https://www.google.com/covid19 /mobility/), so I have let these parameters free, and you can play with them in the following interactive figure.

 <center>
 <iframe src="/assets/images/Post_COVID19/Fraction_detect.html"